glenn-de-backer/anglecraft/README.md

 ![Interface](images/gui.jpg)

 ## Features

-## Camera Sphere Generation
+### Camera Sphere & Path Generation
-Create customizable camera spheres with features like:
+Create customizable, mathematically perfect camera animations with features like:
 - Adjustable radius for precise sphere scaling.
 - Configurable horizontal and vertical camera counts.
 - Multiple distribution types:
+  - **AI Blueprint:** Configurable, exact views (Cardinals, Isometrics, Top/Bottom) optimized specifically for Image-to-Image AI models.
   - **Linear:** Evenly spaced on axes.
   - **Uniform:** Evenly spaced across the sphere.
   - **Fibonacci:** Natural, pole-avoidant arrangement.
   - **Weighted:** Upper/lower hemisphere emphasis.
-  - **Half-sphere:** Focus on targeted areas.
+  - **Half-sphere:** Focus on targeted upper areas.

+### Global Viewport Preview
+- Instantly visualize your exact camera angles before rendering using a lightweight cloud of Empties.
+- Toggle "Show/Hide Preview Guides" directly from the UI without cluttering your scene or slowing down your viewport.

+### Procedural Animation Workflow
+- AngleCraft uses a single, intelligently keyframed master camera (`AngleCraft_Cam`) rather than generating dozens of static cameras.
+- Automatically hides your floor mesh when the camera dips below the horizon line.

+### Dynamic Environment Setup
+- HDRI-based lighting for realistic illumination.
+- Dynamic frame-by-frame HDRI swapping: perfectly syncs environment changes to camera movements.
+- Configurable pacing (e.g., change the HDRI every 1, 2, or 5 frames).
+- Pre-loads HDRIs to memory to ensure absolute stability during rendering.

+### Native Blender Integration
+- AngleCraft is a non-destructive scene setup tool.
+It relies entirely on Blender's native **Render Animation (Ctrl+F12)** and standard Output Properties, guaranteeing compatibility with your preferred render engine (Cycles, Eevee), resolution, and denoising settings.

 ## Dynamic Object Selection
-- **Camera Target:**
-  - Use an empty object as the focus point.
+- **Camera Target:** - Use an empty object as the focus point.
   - Adjust distance and positioning around the target.
-- **Floor Mesh (Optional):**
-  - Assist in camera alignment for grounded objects.
+- **Floor Mesh (Optional):** - Assist in camera alignment for grounded objects.
-  - Skip if unnecessary for your setup.

-## Camera Settings
-- Leverage an existing camera as a template:
-  - Inherit lens properties and other settings.
-  - Ensure uniformity across sphere cameras.

-## Environment Setup
-- HDRI-based lighting for realistic illumination.
-- Override options for custom lighting setups.
-- Randomize HDRIs for diverse scene variations.
-- Default to current world lighting if no HDRI is specified.

-## Render Settings
-- Define output directories for organized renders.
-- Set resolution, aspect ratio, and samples.
-- Include denoising options:
-  - **OptiX** for fast results.
-  - **Open Image Denoise** for high-quality cleanup.
+  - Automatically hidden from renders when the camera angle goes below it.

 ## Applications
-AngleCraft is primarily designed for generating high-quality AI training datasets, focusing on creating synthetic data with controlled lighting, camera angles, and environments.
-While its core purpose is to support machine learning model development, it also offers versatility for a variety of other application
+AngleCraft bridges the gap between 3D scene setup and AI generation.
+Its highly configurable camera paths make it incredibly versatile for a variety of workflows:

+- **Direct AI Blueprints (Image-to-Image):** Generate the exact orthographic, isometric, and cardinal views required by multimodal AI models like Gemini, Vizcom, Midjourney, or ControlNet.
+By feeding these perfectly aligned 3D reference images into the AI, you can maintain strict volume and composition while generating new concepts, material variations, and high-fidelity renders.
+- **Dataset Synthesis (LoRA Training):** Synthesize massive, high-quality multi-view datasets with controlled lighting and dynamically randomized environments to train custom AI models.
+- **3D Asset Presentation:** Quickly generate automated turntables, showcase renders, and standardized asset catalog images without manually moving the camera.
+- **Animation & VFX:** Use the procedural mathematical paths (Fibonacci, Equator Dense, etc.) for smooth, perfectly spaced fly-arounds in your standard Blender animation projects.

 ## Installation